It’s possible to sell a financed car. Here’s how.

 Selling to I Buy Luxury Cars is the easiest way to sell a financed car.
 All you have to do is submit your car’s information through our secure online form.
 Within 20 minutes, one of our car valuation experts will get back to you with a no-haggle offer based on your mileage, condition and vehicle history.

 If you accept our offer, we’ll deal with everything else—contacting your lender, facilitating the transfer of ownership, shipping your vehicle.
-And, once we negotiate your lien, we’ll wire your cash in full in 24 hours or less.
+And, once we negotiate your lien, we’ll pay you fast.

 Sound easier?
 It is.
 So send us your luxury car’s information today for your no-obligation, KBB-backed offer!